-If you would like to avoid Korean court expenses and headaches related to your business in Korea, please do yourself a favor and have you Korean contracts drafted by an experienced Korean professional prior to doing business with a Korean company
+If you would like to avoid Korean court expenses and headaches related to your business in Korea, please do yourself a favor and have you Korean contracts drafted by an experienced Korean professional prior to doing business with a Korean company.
+Many of the standard agreements utilized in the West are not adequate for Korea.

-We handle litigation and arbitration matters for many clients that have either used a Korean attorney without adequate experience in Korea or that have foregone the use of an attorney in favor of form contracts they find on the internet or via an attorney with no experience in Korea.
+We handle litigation and arbitration matters for many clients that either used a Korean attorney without adequate experience or that have foregone the use of an attorney in Korea in favor of form contracts they find on the internet or via an attorney with no experience in Korea.
 The litigation matter is, often, complicated because of these, too often, poorly drafted agreements and lack of some basic clauses that would add protections for a non-breaching party.
+We find that if you spend a little money upfront, you can avoid added expenses and headaches in the future.

 The primary reason to have a carefully tailored Korean-specific agreement drafted is the following: